 Multiple Sclerosis (MS) FAQs Topic Guide

-Multiple Sclerosis (MS) FAQs: Multiple sclerosis (MS) is a chronic nerve disease in which the body's own immune system attacks the myelin sheath insulating the nerve fibers and the nerves themselves, interrupting the electro-chemical current between the brain and body parts.
+Multiple Sclerosis (MS) Quick Facts: Multiple sclerosis (MS) is a chronic nerve disease in which the body's own immune system attacks the myelin sheath insulating the nerve fibers and the nerves themselves, interrupting the electro-chemical current between the brain and body parts.
 This causes symptoms like incontinence, fatigue, incoordination, mood swings, numbness, and a host of other debilitating problems.
 MS can be treated, but not cured.

 Expert Views and News